UO-OACISS/apex/doc/webdocs/docs/install.md

 APEX is built with CMake.
 The minimum CMake settings needed for APEX are:

-* -DBOOST_ROOT= the path to a Boost installation, 1.54 or newer
 * -DCMAKE_INSTALL_PREFIX= some path to an installation location
 * -DCMAKE_BUILD_TYPE= one of Release, Debug, or RelWithDebInfo (recommended)

+When building on Intel Phi, Boost is required if the compiler toolset does not include the latest GNU C++11 support.

+* -DBOOST_ROOT= the path to a Boost installation, 1.54 or newer

 **Note:** *If the BOOST_ROOT environment variable is set to a working Boost installation directory, CMake will find it automatically.
 If Boost is not installed locally, use the -DBUILD_BOOST=TRUE option, which will automatically download and build Boost as a subproject of APEX.*